Manta-Network/docs/docs/collator/SetupAndRun/keys.md

 <TabItem value="insert" label="insert">

 this command demonstrates a session key insertion using a key created with [subkey](https://docs.substrate.io/v3/tools/subkey).

+:::note Starting with v3.2.1 you must provide all three of the following keys, earlier revisions needed only the aura key

 - generate an aura key with subkey